Highgrove House: Gardens

-The Highgrove Florilegium is a two-volume book series containing 124 watercolours of plants from the gardens.
+The Highgrove Florilegium is a two-volume book series of botanical illustrations containing 124 watercolours of plants from the gardens.
+Initially limited to 175 copies, it was published in April 2008.

 The Sundial Garden was the first garden at Highgrove to be created by the King and had formerly been known as the South Garden.
-It is named for the stone sundial at its centre, sculpted by Walter Crang, a wedding present to The then Prince and Princess of Wales from the Duke of Beaufort and outside staff and gardeners.
+It is named for the stone sundial at its centre, sculpted by Walter Crang, a wedding present to the then Prince and Princess of Wales from the Duke of Beaufort and outside staff and gardeners.
 The garden faces south and its layout has remained largely unchanged since its creation.
-The Sundial Garden was originally planted with roses, and was briefly planted as a 'black-and-white garden'.
-The garden is presently planted with herbaceous plants in pinks, blues, and purples, and surrounded by a large yew hedge planted in the winter of 1982.
+It was originally planted with roses and was briefly planted as a 'black-and-white garden'.
+It is presently planted with herbaceous plants in pinks, blues, and purples, and is surrounded by a large yew hedge planted in the winter of 1982.

-A section of the garden contains busts of people admired by the King, including Debo Devonshire, composer John Tavener, naturalist Dame Miriam Rothschild, poet Kathleen Raine, activist Vandana Shiva, and the Bishop of London, Richard Chartres.
-Other people honoured by busts in the garden include the former museum director and art historian who helped design the Highgrove gardens Sir Roy Strong, and Léon Krier, who created Poundbury, a village built to The Prince of Wales's architectural principles in Dorset.
-Busts of the former owner of Highgrove, Maurice Macmillan (sculpted by Angela Conner), the explorer and confidant of the then Prince of Wales, Sir Laurens van der Post (sculptured by Frances Baruch), and pilot and psychiatrist Alan McGlashan are displayed in Highgrove's Cottage Garden, in recesses in a yew hedge.
-A path of stone cobbles leaves the Cottage Garden, before surrounding a stone obelisk inscribed with 'York, Weymouth and Bath', given to the then Prince of Wales for his 60th birthday by stone-masonry colleges.
+A section of the garden contains busts of people admired by the King, including Debo Devonshire, the composer John Tavener, the naturalist Dame Miriam Rothschild, the poet Kathleen Raine, the activist Vandana Shiva, and the Bishop of London, Richard Chartres.
+Other people honoured by busts in the garden include the former museum director and art historian Sir Roy Strong, who helped design the Highgrove gardens, and Léon Krier, who created Poundbury, a village built to the Prince of Wales's architectural principles in Dorset.
+Busts of the former owner of Highgrove, Maurice Macmillan (sculpted by Angela Conner), the explorer and confidant of the then Prince of Wales, Sir Laurens van der Post (sculptured by Frances Baruch), and the pilot and psychiatrist Alan McGlashan are displayed in Highgrove's Cottage Garden, in recesses in a yew hedge.
+A path of stone cobbles leaves the Cottage Garden before surrounding a stone obelisk inscribed with 'York, Weymouth and Bath', given to the then Prince of Wales for his 60th birthday by stone-masonry colleges.

-In July 2025 and after interviews with eight staff members, The Times reported that of 12 full-time gardeners employed in 2022, 11 had left their posts.
-An external investigation was launched by the King's Foundation which found evidence of "staff shortages" and "poor" management practice.
-Some of the staff being on minimum wage was also described as an "issue for recruitment and retention".
+In July 2025, after interviews with eight staff members, The Times reported that of 12 full-time gardeners employed in 2022, 11 had left their posts.
+An external investigation was launched by the King's Foundation, which found evidence of "staff shortages" and "poor" management practice.
+Some staff being on minimum wage was also described as an "issue for recruitment and retention".
 The report concluded that "management training" was required for all managers, and "mental health support and counselling" and a pay review needed to be set up.
 The estate also removed the positions of "head of gardens" and "deputy head gardener", limiting the principal role to a single position called "head gardener".